rss2023/web-prod/_program/workshops.md

 ---
 layout: page
-title: Workshops
+title: Workshops &amp; Tutorials
 description: Workshop times, venues, and details.
-days: ['First', 'Second']
+days: ['Mon', 'Tue', 'Wed', 'Thu']
 invisible: false
 ---

-Workshops will take place across four days of the conference July 12 through 15, 2020.
+Workshops will take place across four days of the conference July 12 through 15, 2021.
 {% comment %}
 They are generally scheduled to take place between 7:00AM PST and 11:15PM PST (14:00-18:15 UCT), and are recommended to have coffee breaks from 9:15-9:30AM and 11:15-11:30AM PST.